naremloa/eslint-plugin-erasable-syntax-only/README.md

 ## Why?

 If you've already enabled TypeScript's `--erasableSyntaxOnly` option then you do not need this plugin.
-This plugin reports the same way as TypeScript.

-However, it can be difficult to enable TypeScript options like `--erasableSyntaxOnly` if you have many existing violations.
+However, if you have many existing violations, it can be time-consuming to enable TypeScript options like `--erasableSyntaxOnly`.
-Converting many lines of existing code to new forms can take a lot of time in larger projects.
-TypeScript compiler options can only be configured at the TSConfig-level, not individually per-file.
+TypeScript compiler options can only be configured widely at the TSConfig-level, not granularly per-file.

 `eslint-plugin-erasable-syntax-only` allows for more gradual migrations towards only using erasable syntax.
 It allows you to: